yuno-payments/yuno-docs/docs/Site Sections Restructure/yuno-documentation-structure-options/yuno-documentation-structure-options-detailed-version.md

 ## Current structure

-The Yuno documentation contains 13 main sections with significant complexity imbalance:
+The Yuno documentation contains 13 main sections with a significant complexity imbalance:

-### Current structure visualization (Complete with Level 2 and Level 3)
+### Current structure visualization

-> ℹ️ **Note**
+> ℹ️ Note
+>
-> This visualisation displays the complete structure including Level 2 and Level 3 items.
-The SDKs category has more than 50 sub-items spread across its 6 main sections, demonstrating the complexity imbalance.
+> This visualisation displays only the top-level (Level 1) items in each category.
+The SDKs category has more than 50 sub-items spread across its 6 main sections, while the other categories have far fewer sub-items.

 ```
 HOW YUNO WORKS (CATEGORY)